WM-HEP-Exp/Python-for-Physics/README.md

-# P250 : Spring 2022
+# Python for Physics

-Computational Physics (P250) for the Spring semester 2022
+These notes are base from Computational Physics (P250) for the Spring semester 2022 as Case Western Researve University, taught by Craig Copi.

-Here you will find all the examples used in class and the computational assignments (labs and prelabs).

-The assignments will *also* be available from Canvas.
-All assignments **must be turned in through Canvas**.
+Changes and additional units have been and will be added over time.